pratham-jaiswal/intrusion-detection-ml-dl/README.md

 # Intrusion Detection of Imbalanced Network Traffic using Machine Learning and Deep Learning
+This project focuses on Intrusion Detection of Imbalanced Network Traffic using Machine Learning and Deep Learning techniques.
+The cic-ids2017 dataset was preprocessed and balanced using the difficult set sampling technique.
+Various machine learning and deep learning models were trained on this balanced dataset to detect network intrusions.
+The goal of this project is to provide an efficient and accurate solution to detect network intrusions in imbalanced network traffic using machine learning and deep learning.

 ### _Steps_
 1. Download the CIC-IDS2017 datasets: [Click Here] or [Merged Dataset]